 Think you know wage garnishments?
 You probably know the basics: When a debt is owed, an employer receives an order requiring them to withhold a portion of an employee's wages.

 But are they really that simple?
-Not really—not simple to understand or to administer.
+Not really — they're not simple to understand or to administer.
 Let's dispel a few myths about wage garnishments.